-My reason for writing this is not to boast on past achievements but to exhort the dynamic and hard working Pakistani entrepreneurs to learn from what the article says and what my experience shows.
+My reason for writing this is not to boast on past achievements but to exhort the dynamic and industrious Pakistani entrepreneurs to learn from what the article says and what my experience shows.

 You, one person, can start anything you want.
 There is nothing stopping the next secure identity and privacy solution to be created in Pakistan.
-There is no reason that artificial intelligence or secure cloud computing methods cannot be pioneered by Pakistanis.
+There is no reason that Pakistanis cannot pioneer artificial intelligence or secure cloud computing methods.

 How then can people think in terms of creating intellectual property if they are themselves busy stealing someone else's?
 That attitude is embedded in our culture and needs to be addressed.
 Without that, all the creative capabilities of Pakistanis will continue to be wasted on copying or reverse engineering others’ work, not creating brave new IP to change the world.